twolfson/twolfson.com/articles/passionate-open-source.md

 Every now and then, I need to remind myself of why I do open source in the first place.

 TODO: Link to "Why I do open source" article

+TODO: Maybe make this a "Related article" instead

+**Sources:**

+TODO: Linkify these

+- indexzero Open source like a boss
+- stubbornella Don't feed the trolls
+- isz Something somewhere about empathy
+- 3 years personal experience